-4.6 Works, Goods or services for items at or above UK procurement thresholds
+4.6 Works, goods or services for items at or above UK procurement thresholds

-In accordance with regulations this process will be a two stage tender where a Single Procurement Document (SPD, this replaces the document formerly known as the Pre-Qualifying Questionnaire) is submitted as the first stage.
-SPD's are used to help public sector buyers/purchasers shortlist suppliers to invite to tender where a certain level of knowledge regarding:
+In accordance with regulations this process will be a two-stage tender where a Single Procurement Document (SPD, this replaces the document formerly known as the Pre-Qualifying Questionnaire) is submitted as the first stage.
+SPDs are used to help public sector buyers/purchasers shortlist suppliers to invite to tender where a certain level of knowledge regarding:

-- Suitability;
+- Suitability

-- Economic and financial standing;
+- Economic and financial standing

-- Technical and professional ability; and
+- Technical and professional ability

-- Quality assurance schemes and environmental management standards;
+- Quality assurance schemes and environmental management standards

 ... is required and forms part of the restricted tendering procedure.
 The SPD enables purchasers to assess the organisation's commercial, technical and financial competencies and determine whether they meet the minimum criteria of the contract.
-Negotiated tenders are based on performance against the Group's agreed performance specification.
+Negotiated tenders are based on performance against FHG's agreed performance specification.
 If the performance is deemed acceptable and the tender sum represents value for money then the Director of Finance and Governance can approve the tender amount, subject to adherence to Schedule B within the Standing Orders and Financial Rules.
-All Contracts are formally reported to the Board of Management and registered in
+All Contracts are formally reported to the Board of Management and registered in FHG's contract register.
+Cost analysis shall be made and documented in connection with every procurement action above £50,000 in value.

-- the Group's contract register.
-Cost analysis shall be made and documented in connection with every procurement action above £50,000 in value. - 4.7 The Group must follow public procurement regulations as we are confirmed to be a 'body governed by public law' as defined in the public procurement directives.
+4.7 FHG must follow public procurement regulations as we are confirmed to be a 'body governed by public law' as defined in the public procurement directives.
 Contracts for values over the stipulated financial thresholds must be openly advertised by our use of Public Contracts Scotland.
 The Public Contract (Scotland) Regulations 2015 sets out procedures which must be followed before awarding a contract to suppliers (i.e. providers of works.
 Supplies or goods) when its value exceeds the following thresholds:

-Supply and service contracts Works contracts Other public sector (i.e. non central government) contracting authorities £189,330 [excl.
-VAT] £4,733,252 [excl.
+Supply and service contracts Works contracts Other public sector (i.e. non central government) contracting authorities £214,904 [excl.
+VAT] £5,372609 [excl.
 VAT]

 FHG aims to award the contract on the basis of the 'most economically advantageous tender' (MEAT) and assessment, on a quality and price basis whilst ensuring compliance with UK Procurement Rules.
+A typical Quality Assessment based on questions added to the Invitation to Tender Document are as follows and should be scored by a selected panel from FHG.